Skip to Main Content

 Microsoft Excel

 The Accessibility Basics and Guidelines page outlines some of the basic items to keep in mind when creating an accessible document.
-This page will talk about how to accomplish those basic items using Microsoft Excel.
-Spreadsheets provide some special considerations and by nature are difficult documents to make fully accessible.
-When possible, avoid sharing spreadsheets with patrons.
-Best practice would be to export your spreadsheet to a PDF, then making the PDF accessible and sharing that with patrons.
-When creating a PDF isn't possible, you can follow the steps below to help create a more accessible spreadsheet.
+Spreadsheets made in Excel require some special considerations and by nature are difficult documents to make fully accessible.

 alternate text